Kelmscott Press: Criticism

 Critics of the Kelmscott Press note that fine press books are a part of commodity culture that is only accessible to the rich, which contrasts with Morris's socialist ideals.
 One of Morris's supporters, UC Davis professor Elizabeth Carolyn Miller, argues that Kelmscott was an attempt to create a utopian print space and that Morris's books were a criticism of mass print culture.
-Jeffrey Skoblow stated that Kelmscott books explored commodification as part of a Romantic-Marxist continuum.

 Critics during Morris's time wondered why he made expensive books that were inaccessible to most people when he was a socialist.
 Scholars have discussed the political implications of his work.
 According to Elizabeth Carolyn Miller, the Kelmscott Press and the idea of fine press books stand as a utopian criticism of mass print culture.
 Morris's work aligns with the "idealist" aesthetic, which centers around the way the task of art uplifts humanity to approach an ideal.
 Aestheticism divorced this marriage of artistic ideals with ethical ones, postulating that artistic ideals are artificial.
 Many critics of Morris see his work as part of the commodity culture that supported Aestheticism.
 Miller argues that Morris was working toward an ideal of production that made print a utopian space for post-revolutionary art.
 Kelmscott itself, as a disruptive force in printing, is utopian in a way defined by Frederic Jameson—that a radical break from the status quo is "reinforced by the Utopian form".
 Morris believed that the cultural impact of moveable type was not as considerable as people believed it was.
 Miller believes that the form of the Kelmscott books is utopian: the sharp lines of the wood-engraved illustrations "insist on its material presence" while the leafy borders common in Kelmscott books recall their place in nature while clearly delineating the artificiality of the image.
 The story of News from Nowhere described a utopia called "Nowhere", where communal discussion occurred in verbal discourse, textual communication being the language of bureaucracy.
 Verbal discussion is preferred in the story that book-making is dying out.
 Kelmscott tried to separate readers from the present by immersing them in archaic and futuristic production values.

 Thorstein Veblen, in his Theory of the Leisure Class (1899), called Kelmscott's books a "conspicuous waste", arguing that they were less convenient and more expensive than regular books, showing that the purchaser had time and money to waste.
 Linda Dowling and William Peterson saw Morris's work at Kelmscott as being less political than his other work.
 Jeffrey Skoblow argued that the "rigorously materialist impulse" in the Kelmscott books was part of "a great Romantic-Marxist continuum" that explored commodification.